Rust Error Handling, Demystified

 What would you do?

-Alice: As explained in THE book, I would create a lib so that main() acts as a consumer of the exposed API.
-This will also helps, later, when we will need to write tests… So first thing first, we should split the code according the responsibilities.
+Alice: As explained in THE book, I would create a library so that main() acts as a consumer of the exposed API.
+This will also helps, later, when we will need to write tests… So first thing first, we should split the code according to the responsibilities.

 Side Note